 Museum staff will search the records of the ITS Digital Archive free of charge for survivors, their families, and families of victims.
 Survivors who require documentation to file for compensation are given the highest priority.
 The Museum is committed to making the information in these records accessible to Holocaust survivors in a timely fashion.

 All others interested in accessing these records—scholars, authors, genealogists, and other researchers—should visit the Museum in person.
 Access to the ITS Digital Archive, like most of the Museum's archival material, is free and open to the public onsite.
-Staff are available in the Resource Center to assist you and answer questions.
+The Museum’s Holocaust and Survivors and Victims Resource Center is temporarily closed.
+Museum staff are still available to assist you with research requests.

 What is in the collection?